nicolasdanelon/UnofficialDocs/source/glossary/glossary.rst

     buffer
         Data of a loaded file and additional metadata, associated with one or more views.
-The distinction between *buffer* and *view* is technical.
+The distinction between *buffer* and *view* is merely technical.
         Most of the time, both terms can be used interchangeably.

     view